Yo0GuitarIT/workFlex/README.md

 - ✅ **Routing**: Basic navigation between Dashboard, Records, and Login pages is implemented.
 - ✅ **Authentication Flow**: Login, logout, and session persistence are functional.
 - ✅ **Role Management**: User roles are fetched and applied for conditional rendering.
-- ✅ **Styling**: TailwindCSS is configured and basic styling is applied.
+- ✅ **Styling**: TailwindCSS is configured and Mantine UI components are integrated.
 - ✅ **Linting & Formatting**: ESLint and Prettier are set up for code quality.
-- ⏳ **Record Form**: The UI for `RecordForm.tsx` is basic and needs implementation for input fields and submission logic.
-- ⏳ **Displaying Records**: Logic to fetch and display records from Firestore needs to be implemented.
+- ✅ **Record Form**: Form fully implemented with Zod validation and React Hook Form.
+- ✅ **Displaying Records**: Records are successfully fetched and displayed with proper loading states.
+- ✅ **Notifications**: Success and error notifications are implemented using Mantine Notifications.
 - ⏳ **Editing/Deleting Records**: Functionality for editors to modify or remove records is pending.
-- ⏳ **Comprehensive Error Handling**: More robust error handling across the application.
+- ⏳ **Comprehensive Error Handling**: More robust global error handling needs implementation.
 - ⏳ **Unit/Integration Tests**: Not yet implemented.

 ## 🚀 Getting Started